 – The Hardness Of The Water

-Discus prefers hard water; if the water hardness is not appropriate, it will impact greatly the condition of the fish.
+Discus prefers soft water; if the water hardness is not appropriate, it will impact greatly the condition of the fish.

 – Sudden Lights Changes

-Sudden light changes will make your discus dashing and darting or even trying to jump out of the tank, try to keep your room lights steady all the time.
+Sudden light changes will make your discus dash and dart or even try to jump out of the tank, try to keep your room lights steady all the time.

 Discus Darting Treatment Steps